 This is another school that exclusively offers an interior design program.
-Interior Designers Institute students have been recognized in international design competitions.
+Students from this school have been recognized in international design competitions.
 Additionally, undergraduate students participate in the Institute's internship program, which allows them to gain experience working for design firms while still in college.

 Laguna College of Art and Design — Laguna Beach